equivalent/equivalent.github.io/_posts/til/2015-03-30-run-multiple-times-rspec-on-same-machine.markdown

+---
+layout: til_post
-# Run multiple instances of RSpec on same machine
+title:  "Run multiple instances of RSpec on same machine"
+categories: til
+disq_id: til-12
+redirect_from:
+  - "/tils/12/"
+  - "/tils/12-run-multiple-instances-of-rspec-on-same-machine/"
+---

 Sime times you are stuck with realy badly written Rails project (or other application which comunicates with Database) which entire test suite takes ages to run.